Wouldn’t it be nice if it were fun to naturally increase your libido? Guess what? It can be!

 Massage each other with some libido-boosting essential oils.
 Sandalwood is often used in perfumes and colognes because it’s a natural aphrodisiac, known for attracting the sexual interest of anyone who smells it.
 It’s also used to balance and regulate hormone production.
 Cinnamon oil is another libido booster(use caution with this one – its a hot oil, so remember to dilute and don’t put it in sensitive areas), and it has also been considered a natural remedy for impotence because of its ability to open up the nitric oxide pathway that increases blood flow to the genitals.
 Other libido-happy essential oils include rose, jasmine, and ylang ylang.

 Put a few drops of your favorite essential oil into your deodorant or lotion to improve your hormones and increase your libido throughout the day.
 You can also dilute these essences in your favorite massage oil for an added boost of sexiness.
 Even taking a whiff of the essential oil from the bottle can get you going!

 6. Eat natural aphrodisiacs.

 Diet plays an important role in your hormone levels; what you put in is what you get out.
-Aphrodisiacs are foods that are known to boost sexual desire and horniness.
+Aphrodisiacs are foods that boost sexual desire and horniness.
 These include figs, bananas, avocados, and oysters.
 You’ll also want to consume more vitamin C like oranges, red peppers, and guava; these help boost circulation and increase energy levels.

 My favorite aphrodisiac is dark chocolate.
 There’s a good reason that chocolate is often considered a symbol of desire.
 Dark chocolate releases phenylethylamine and serotonin, which lift mood, regulate blood sugar, and boost libido.
 Plus, some studies show that even thinking dark chocolate is sexy can help increase sexual desire!